amrachi-hq/evidence-anchors/README.md

 ## How to verify

-1. In Amrachi, open the verification view for the day or record you care about (the *Verify* link in an evidence export, or <https://amrachi.ch/verify>).
+1. In Amrachi, open the verification view for the day or record you care about — the Verify link in an evidence export (it carries a token: amrachi.ch/verify/<token>), or try the public demo at https://amrachi.ch/verify/demo.
 2. Amrachi recomputes the anchor from the live evidence and shows you the value.
 3. Compare it to `anchor_sha256` in the file for that org and date in this